Ford EcoBoost engines: what are they and should you buy one?

 Ford EcoBoost mild-hybrid

-In early 2020, Ford introduced a new variation of its 1.0-litre EcoBoost petrol engine fitted with mild-hybrid electrical assistance.
+Ford now offers a new variation of its turbocharged 1.0-litre EcoBoost petrol engine fitted with mild-hybrid electrical assistance.
 It’s available in both 123bhp and 153bhp power outputs across the Fiesta, Puma, Focus and Focus Active model ranges.

 The system uses a belt-driven starter-generator system, which harvests the energy normally lost during braking and coasting into a small battery.
 The recuperated energy is then used to improve the efficiency of the stop-start system, and provides a boost in power to help take the strain off the petrol engine during normal driving and under acceleration.
 The result is a small improvement in fuel economy and lower emissions.